 So did she know?
 Evidently Dontae Morris was relatively fresh out of the Florida State Prison system and it is alleged that Brantley visited him while there.
 Under Florida law only those who have committed a felony can go to prison.
 Whether Brantley knew that could be the threshold issue in this case in that she may not have known he was a felon.
 Candidly, I believe it is likely she did know he was a felon but it is very possible that she didn’t know Morris was carrying a gun while she was with him that particular night.
 I believe it would be reasonable to believe that she didn’t know.
 Don’t mistake that for any opinion on her guilt or innocence but I do believe it is possible that Morris didn’t show her the gun or mention that he had a gun on his person and that it wouldn’t be unreasonable for Brantley to be in the dark on the issue.

 What the end result of this trial will be is unknown at the time of this blog.
 What I can say is that she is represented by excellent counsel in Grady Irvin, a Tampa criminal attorney I’ve come to know through representation of co-defendants on a prior case.
 A jury will do what they do and all we can do as Tampa criminal lawyers is put on the best defense we have and put it in their hands.
 That’s where this is and what will come of it will likely be known by the end of the day.
 Time will tell.

 Jason Mayberry is a Tampa criminal lawyer and the founder of The Mayberry Law Firm, a Federal and State criminal defense firm practicing in Florida and Tennessee.
 If you’ve been charged with a criminal offense contact us at 813-444-7435 or 727-771-3847.
-We’re available 24 hours a day, 7 days a week.
+We’re available from 9AM to 5PM, Monday through Friday.